MEOWNDLICHT/file_sorter/README.md

-# File-based Sorter
+# File Type-based Sorter
 ---

 This program aims to provide a way to sort file directories based on file types.
-The sorting pattern will be based off of Documents, Pictures, Videos, Music, Archives, and Miscellaneous files.
+The sorting pattern will be based off of the different file extensions of file types such as documents, pictures, videos, music, achives, and miscellaneous files.

 ---

 ## Use case

-This program should only be used for simple sorting processes.
-I strongly advise the use of this program for more serious tasks as the program may not be suited for such uses.
+This program should only be used for simple sorting tasks.
+I strongly advise the use of this program for more serious and formal purposes.
+Be cautious.

 ---